The Mission of Residence Life at Gordon College

 Audio, Music and Video Equipment

 According to federal law, no individual or group may publicly show a film that is copyrighted unless the appropriate royalty fees have been paid.
 Videos that have been rented from local establishments or purchased are covered by this law.
 Individual students may rent and show video movies to a small group of relatives or friends in the privacy of a residence hall room or lounge.
 The showing may not be publicly advertised nor open to the public.
-The use of small practice musical amplifiers is permitted in the residence hall if used within the quiet hours/courtesy hour guidelines.
+The use of small practice musical amplifiers is permitted in the residence hall if used within the guidelines for quiet hours/courtesy hours.
 Large amplifiers are permitted only for special events with approval of the resident director.
-At the discretion of the resident director, stereo/TV/VCR/musical instruments or equipment privileges will be rescinded temporarily for those students who consistently disregard the requests of others to turn down such equipment, or for students found broadcasting music or sound out of windows, from patios, etc., or for students who broadcast lyrics of a morally offensive nature.
-If audio abuse remains a pattern, this equipment may be removed at the discretion of the resident director for a specified period of time.
+At the discretion of the resident director, stereos/TVs/DVD players/musical instruments or equipment privileges will be rescinded temporarily for those students who consistently disregard the requests of others to turn down such equipment, or for students found broadcasting music or sound out of windows, from patios, etc., or for students who broadcast lyrics of a morally offensive nature.
+If audio abuse remains a pattern, this equipment may be removed for a specified period of time at the discretion of the resident director.

 Any prank must be respectful and courteous, and adhere to the following guidelines: